About Neighborhood Associations

 Neighborhood associations usually form when a single issue unites people in a geographic area.
 Concerns range from crime to traffic to development issues.
 From there, most groups evolve and focus on the long-range overall health of the neighborhood.

 If you don't already have a neighborhood association in your area, you might want to form one.
 Talk with a few of your neighbors to see if they would like to help.
-The Clark County Neighborhood Outreach coordinator will guide you through the process.
+Clark County's Neighborhood Relations Coordinator can guide you through the process.

-Your neighborhood association will benefit in a number of way by participating in the Clark County Neighborhood Outreach Program.
+Your neighborhood association will benefit in a number of ways by participating in the Clark County Neighborhood Outreach Program.
 They include:

 Assistance with organizing* and building your neighborhood association, including labels and postage for three neighborhood association mailings per year, within your boundaries.